hpi-schul-cloud/e2e-system-tests/docs/tags.md

 ---

 In our Cypress and Cucumber setup, tags are used to categorize and selectively run tests.
 They can be applied at various levels, including `Feature`, `Scenario`, `Scenario Outline`, and `Examples`.
 Tags applied at a higher level are inherited by all child elements, unless overridden by more specific tags.
-Following tags we are currently using in our framework:
+The following tags we are currently using in our framework:

 **Tag Descriptions**